SerenityOS/serenity/Base/usr/share/man/man2/futex.md

 The name "futex" stands for "fast userspace mutex".

-The `futex()` system call originally apeared in Linux.
+The `futex()` system call originally appeared in Linux.
 Since then, many other kernels implemented support for futex-like operations, under various names, in
 particular:
 * Darwin (XNU) has private `ulock_wait()` and `ulock_wake()` API;